Nomenclator (slave)

 A nomenclator (/ˈnoʊmən.kleɪtər/ NOH-mən-KLAY-tər; English plural nomenclators, Latin plural nomenclatores; derived from the Latin nomen- name + calare – to call), in classical times, referred to a slave whose duty was to recall the names of persons his master met during a political campaign.
 Later, the scope was expanded to include names of people in any social context and also other socially important information about them.

-However, it has taken on several other meanings and also refers to a book containing collections or lists of words.
-It also denotes a person, generally a public official, who announces the names of guests at a party or other social gathering or ceremony.

-In more general terms still, it is a person who provides or creates the names for things, and this can apply to the application of names in a scientific or any other context, but especially in relation to specialist terminologies, glossaries etc.

-Nomenclators in biology

-Several nomenclators have been created in biology.
-They usually list the names of genera and sometimes species together with the origins (sources) of these names.
-Sometimes they also include additional information, such as the distribution.

-For instance, an entry in the Nomenclator Zoologicus looks like this: